-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 Many are motivated to stay for another reason: They need the pay.
 In addition to their monthly salaries, soldiers say they are earning the equivalent of $53 per day in combat pay, which is triple the average salary in the soldiers’ hometowns like Pskov, where many of the airborne troops sent to take Kyiv are from.

 The soldiers’ loved ones respond in different ways.
 Some encourage them to leave, others ask them to remain strong.
-One wife says: “I don’t need your (expletive) money.
+One wife says: “I don’t need your fucking money.
 I just need my husband back.”

 —